UCRajkumar/ecSeg/README.md

 # ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA

-This is branch is the latest development of ecSeg.
-Updates: Replacement of convolutional blocks with residual blocks and the implementation of [mutli-scale context aggregation by dilated convolutions](https://arxiv.org/abs/1511.07122) by Fu et al.
+This branch is the latest development of ecSeg.
+Updates: Replacement of convolutional blocks with residual blocks and the incorporation of [mutli-scale context aggregation by dilated convolutions](https://arxiv.org/abs/1511.07122).

 Rajkumar, U. et al. *ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA.* iScience.
 21, 428-435.
 (2019)